Krypt1k86/frog-vision/README.md

 anyone, anywhere in the world. <s>Bitcoin</s> Frog Vision uses fren-to-fren technology to operate with no central australian: managing transactions and issuing memes are carried out collectively by the network.
-Frog Vision is the name of open source software which enables the use of this currency.
+Frog Vision is the name of open source software which enables the use of /pay.

 For more information, as well as an immediately usable, binary version of the Frog Vision software, see https://vip.twetch.com, or read the